-There are some high level fuck-ups that were mine, and they led to some lower level quality issues.
+There are some high level mistakes that were mine, and they led to some lower level quality issues.
 It’s the first time I’ve done an infusion of this size and at the same time with a positive mould, rather than the usual negative mould.
 Doing it on a positive mould means I have to be very careful about the layer thickness otherwise I have a too large or too small gap between the part and the chassis rails I want to bond it to.

 I infused over a hexagonal core, and the hexagons were too large to not have a hole put through the middle.